rafael-santiago/kryptos/doc/MANUAL.md

 ## Secondary stuff

-Besides the cryptographic tasks, ``kryptos`` also has some secondary stuff such as encoding, compression and data export functionalities.
+Besides the cryptographic tasks, ``kryptos`` also has some secondary stuff such as encoding, compression and data exporting functionalities.
 In the following section we will discuss them a little.

 ### Encoding algorithms